 Workshops, forums, and informational sessions that help Haitian families understand mental-health challenges and available treatments.

-Regular mental-health broadcasts that reach thousands of listeners with education, support, and destigmatizing messages.
+Regular mental-health broadcasts on http://www.radiosoleil.com/ reaching thousands of listeners with mental health education, support, awareness, and destigmatizing messages.

 Partnerships with organizations to bring information, screenings, and resources directly into Haitian communities.